ACUTE LEUKEMIA & DISABILITY BENEFITS

 Treatments for acute leukemia may include:

-• Targeted therapy.
-Targeted drug treatments focus on specific abnormalities present within cancer cells.
-By blocking these abnormal cells, drug treatments can cause cancer cells to die.
+- Targeted therapy.
+Targeted drug treatments focus on specific problems within cancer cells.
+Drug treatments can cause cancer cells to die.
 Your leukemia cells will be tested to see if this type of therapy will be helpful for you.
-Targeted therapy can be used alone or in combination with chemotherapy.
+Targeted therapy can be used alone or in combination with chemo.

-• Radiation therapy.
+- Radiation therapy.
 Radiation therapy uses high powered beams, such as X-rays or protons, to kill cancer cells.
-If your cancer cells spread to the central nervous system, your doctor may recommend radiation therapy.
+If your cancer cells spread to the central nervous system, then your doctor may recommend radiation therapy.

-• Bone marrow transplant.
-A bone marrow transplant, also known as a stem cell transplant, is an option for treatment if relapse of the disease occurs.
-This procedure allows someone with leukemia to have healthy bone marrow by replacing bone marrow with bone marrow from a healthy person.
-A bone marrow transplant begins with high doses of chemotherapy or radiation to destroy any leukemia producing bone marrow.
-Your bone marrow is then replaced by bone marrow from a healthy donor.
+- Bone marrow transplant.
+A bone marrow transplant or stem cell transplant is an option for treatment if the disease comes back.
+This procedure allows someone with leukemia to have healthy bone marrow by replacing their bone marrow with some from a healthy person.
+A bone marrow transplant begins with high doses of chemo or radiation to destroy any leukemia producing bone marrow.
+The healthy donor then donates bone marrow to you.

-• Immune cells to fight leukemia.
-A specialized treatment called chimeric antigen receptor (CAR)-T cell therapy takes your body’s germ-fighting T-cells and engineers them to fight cancer.
+- Immune cells to fight leukemia.
+A special treatment called chimeric antigen receptor (CAR)-T cell therapy takes your body’s germ fighting T-cells and engineers them to fight cancer.
 These T-cells are infused back into your body.

 RISK FACTORS FOR ACUTE LEUKEMIA